metacpan/metacpan-cpan-extracted/distros/W/WebService-GoogleAPI-Client/README.md

 # VERSION

-version 0.16
+version 0.17

 # SYNOPSIS

-Provides client access to [Google API V.1](https://developers.google.com/discovery/v1) Service End-Points using a user-agent that handles OAUTH2 authentication and access control and provides helpers to cache API Discovery specifications.
+Provides client access to [Google API V.1](https://developers.google.com/apis-explorer/) Service End-Points using a user-agent that handles OAUTH2 authentication and access control and provides helpers to cache API Discovery specifications.

 The guiding principal is to minimise the conceptual load when using the Client agent for users who want to make calls directly, but also make available functions to help explore unfamiliar API endpoints by offering optional validation etc against the latest published Google API Discovery specifications.

-NB: To create or modify an authorization configuration file with scope and user tokens in current folder run _goauth_ CLI tool to interactively create the JSON configuration and launch a local HTTP server to acquire authenticated access permissions with a Google email account.
+NB: To create or modify an authorization configuration file for a [Goole Project](https://console.developers.google.com/apis/) with scope and user tokens in current folder run _goauth_ CLI tool to interactively create the JSON configuration and launch a local HTTP server to acquire authenticated access permissions with a Google email account.

 ![goauth screen capture](https://pscott-au.github.io/WebService-GoogleAPI-Client/goauth-login-cap.gif)